nitindhar7/shortcuts/README.md

 Shortcuts
 =========

 A plug-and-play bashrc-like script that can be sourced on linux startup shells.
-Download the file to a location you want curl or your [browser](https://raw.github.com/nitindhar7/shortcuts/master/shortcuts):
+Download the file to a location you want via cURL or your [browser](https://raw.github.com/nitindhar7/shortcuts/master/shortcuts):

     curl -O https://raw.github.com/nitindhar7/shortcuts/master/shortcuts